ISET/isetcam/README.md

-# isetcam
+# ISETCam

+Image systems engineering toolbox for cameras.

-This is the commercial version of ISET from imageval now freely available.
+This is the commercial version of ISET from Imageval now freely available.

 Please see the [ISETCam wiki page](https://github.com/iset/isetcam/wiki) for more information